uofuseismo/SpecMod/README.md

 SpecMod is still in development and, as such, contains bugs which may introduce inaccuracies into spectral modeling.
 Therefore, it should be used with caution and not without a basic understanding of processing/modeling spectra.
 It is possible the code will go through major redesigns in later versions, so this is more of a concept library.
-Be warned!

 ## Usage Instructions